AT&T FirstNet

 1M+

-First responder subscribers on the FirstNet network.
+First responder subscribers on the FirstNet network at launch.

 Public Safety Agencies